Professional Reseller

 Do you buy your OWN clothes at thrift shops and consignment stores?

-Asked by Seneca over 11 years ago
+Asked by Seneca almost 12 years ago

 My personal closet is full of used goods.
 I honestly cannot think of one item I purchased brand new in years!
 It's very difficult for me to spend full retail on anything after being so active in the resale market.
 I often go shopping at higher end retailers only to info gather.
 I record styles, brand names of things I'd love to have and then search for them on eBay or other resale markets.
 Using the mall only as a recon mission of sorts.
 Honestly, this is evident in every area for me, furniture, vehicles, appliances, etc. no doubt saving thousands of dollars per year.